DarkRiftNetworking/DarkRift.Documentation/getting_started/4_first_network_code.md

 In this you’ll notice we define a **reference** to a `UnityClient` object that we’ll fill from the **inspector**.
 This is the **component** that handles our **connection** to the server, we added it to the `Network` object in our Unity scene earlier, remember?

-The MessageReceived event we **subscribe** to is called whenever the client **receives** a message from the server.
+The `MessageReceived` event we **subscribe** to is called whenever the client **receives** a message from the server.
 You can subscribe as many different handlers to this as you like but having **fewer** is generally easier to maintain and a little **faster**.

-One other important thing to note is that we call this from Awake.
-When you have the `UnityClient` set to connect in the Start routine it is important to make sure that you subscribe for all initial messages from Awake because otherwise you might miss messages if it connects before you subscribe!
+One other important thing to note is that we call this from `Awake`.
+When you have the `UnityClient` set to connect in the Start routine it is important to make sure that you subscribe for all initial messages from `Awake` because otherwise you might miss messages if it connects before you subscribe!

 Add the following code to **decode** our spawn packets:
 ```csharp